The why of homeschool

 Are there different methods of homeschooling?

 Families may choose to purchase a prepackaged curriculum from companies that specifically target homeschoolers, such as A Beka Home School or Saxon Publishers.
-Others may choose to enroll their children in correspondence programs, like the Calvert School of Maryland, the Christian Liberty Academy Satellite Schools of Illinois, or the Clonlara School of Michigan.
-Cyber schools, like K-12 Inc., offer an online curriculum for homeschoolers.
+Others may choose to enrol their children in correspondence programs, like the Calvert School of Maryland, the Christian Liberty Academy Satellite Schools of Illinois, or the Clonlara School of Michigan.
+Cyber schools, like K–12 Inc., offer an online curriculum for homeschoolers.

 As families gain confidence in their homeschooling abilities, they may opt for a less structured approach.
 Tutors may be sought to teach particular skills, such as a foreign language, a musical instrument, or a high–school science class.
 Homeschooled children also participate in field trips and learning co–ops with other homeschooled students or even take courses at a day school or local college.